blend3d/Inventor-2040-W/README.md

 # Inventor 2040 W
 Pimoroni Inventor 2040 W based SMARS

-Simple code snippets at the moment as I work toward the SMARS navigating based on the TOF sensor.
+Simple code snippets at the moment as I work to have our SMARS navigating based on a TOF sensor.
 Eventually a display and photovore behavior will be added as well as wi-fi connectivity.
 Much to learn and do!

 Idea List for add-ons: